 Conor Grant Medical Doctor Pakistan

 Dr Conor Grant

 from Dublin is about leave on his first assignment with Médecins Sans Frontières (MSF) to North western Pakistan.

 Tell us about yourself.

-I studied in Dublin and have worked in hospitals around Ireland.
+About Dispatches I studied in Dublin and have worked in hospitals around Ireland.
 I've always had an interest in infectious diseases and global health.
-This is my first assignment with MSF so I am going to north-western Pakistan to Timergara, Just north of Islamabad and Peshawar.
+This is my first assignment with MSF so I am going to north-western Pakistan to Timergara, just north of Dispatches is written by people working for MSF and sent out every three months to our supporters and to staff in the field.
+We send it to keep you informed about our activities and emergencies and epidemics in which MSF works.